NicholasSebastian/AetherWebsite/README.md

-# New Website
+# Concept Portfolio Website

-Expected to be finished by the start of 2021.
+Trying out a minimalistic design for a new portfolio.
+Turns out to be too simplistic for my tastes.
+I might not actually use it and am in favor of starting a new one.

 ## To Do List

 1. Page transitions.
-2. Footer
+2. Footer Twitter Feed.
-   - Nav
-   - Blog feed
-   - Notes feed
 3. Home page
    - Featured projects carousel
    - SNS and Description
    - Blog feed
-   - Twitter feed
-   - Instagram feed
 4. Projects page
    - All projects
    - Github repos feed